metamorph-inc/openmeta-rocket/README.md

 1. To test installation, run ``"C:\Program Files (x86)\META\bin\Python27\Scripts\python.exe" jpype_test.py``

-_Once installation is complete, the JPype folder can be deleted from your machine._
+*Once installation is complete, the JPype folder can be deleted from your machine.*

-## Getting Started with the OpenMETA Rocket Model
 ### Cloning the openmeta-rocket repository
 #### Command Line
 1. Copy the following key onto your clipboard: `git@github.com:metamorph-inc/openmeta-rocket.git`